 - Pavement repair: Larger than 3 ft by 3 ft

 Found one?
-Wonderful, go ahead take note of the neighborhood or even street intersections that can closely identify where it is located.
+Wonderful, go ahead take note of the neighborhood or street intersections that can closely identify where it is located.
+Save this for later.

 Report-a-pothole

 Reporting a pothole is as easy as dialing 311.
-The Pothole Patrol consists of 16 crews across four service centers, covering the Northeast, Northwest, Southeast, and Southwest regions of the city.
-Once your request is made they do their best to resolve the issue within two business days.
+The Pothole Patrol consists of 16 crews across four service centers covering the Northeast, Northwest, Southeast, and Southwest regions of the city.

 Tack-a-pothole

 Interested in seeing the pending repairs and requests across the city?
 Look no further than the city’s live project tracker.
-You can look up your pothole service request for an update or check out different types of repairs like traffic signals and event historic preservation.
+You can search the pothole you reported + request for an update or check out different types of repairs — like traffic signals and even historic preservation efforts.